After a remarkable 2024 campaign, Jermod McCoy appeared to be well on his way to becoming a first-round NFL prospect.

 McCoy isn’t a small corner, either, and is physical enough to help with run support.

-McCoy is all-around a great cornerback who could end up being a standout player at the next level.
+McCoy is all-around a great cornerback who could end up being a standout player at the next level, as long as he is healthy.